 At the first sight, Shelly 1 is the clear winner with its smaller dimensions and a more compact enclosure, but once you try to install it, you will find yourself adding extra wires and clips to split the wires correctly.
 I actually run out of space underneath my ceiling light fitting due to that!
 So against the first impressions, Sonoff Mini wins this one – comes with 6 terminals for 6 wires – the way it should be.

 It’s a draw, both Shelly Cloud and eWeLink app come with the app (obviously) and integrations like Amazon Echo, Google Home or IFTTT.
 Shelly 1 gets extra praise here for having a web client running, so you can actually access the interface directly through the browser – no need for the app.

 But if you are not a filthy casual…

-If standard functionality isn’t your thing, and you love to watch things burn just to troubleshoot it for hours… then you are more like me and I like you already!
+If standard functionality isn’t your thing, and you love to watch things burn just to troubleshoot them for hours… then you are more like me and I like you already!